islab-uom/islab-uom2/_pages/home.md

 The laboratory established by law in 2004 and until now it has coordinated nine (9) and participate in more than 20 competitive EU-funded research projects under H2020, FP7, FP6, and FP5 programs (see Research).

-The Information Systems Laboratory (ISLab) operates in the premises of the Business Administration Department of the University of Macedonia.
-However, the laboratory works closely with the [Research and Technology – Hellas (CERTH)](https://www.certh.gr)in Thessaloniki, Greece.
+The laboratory operates in the premises of the Business Administration Department of the University of Macedonia.
+However, the laboratory works closely with the [Research and Technology – Hellas (CERTH)](https://www.certh.gr) in Thessaloniki, Greece.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team**